From structure mining to unsupervised exploration of atomic octahedral networks: Results

-We illustrate our results in Fig. \ref{fig:tilting_angles} using orthorhombic polymorphs in the a$^+$b$^-$b$^-$ (\#13) tilt classes, while additional results are provided in Supplementary Information (Section 1.1).
-Two distinctive trends stand out in Fig. \ref{fig:tilting_angles}: (1) There exists a clear dependence (the global trends) of tilting angles on the Goldschmidt tolerance factor \cite{Goldschmidt1926} for almost all non-cubic polymorphs; (2) When ranked by the periodicity of the elements, we observe repeating patterns (the microtrends) of the tilting angles.
+The structure mining workflow we constructed leads to a more complete picture, along with the availability of a large dataset of oxide perovskite polymorphs from high-throughput computation \cite{Bare2022} (see SI section 2).
+The dataset includes a total of over 2000 structures (see Methods) divided into ten different Glazer tilt classes \cite{Glazer1972}.
+We illustrate our results in Fig. \ref{fig:tilting_angles_1} using orthorhombic polymorphs in the a$^+$b$^-$b$^-$ (\#10) tilt class, while additional information is provided in SI section 2.
+Two distinctive trends stand out in Fig. \ref{fig:tilting_angles_1}: (1) There exists a clear dependence (the global trends) of tilting angles on the Goldschmidt tolerance factor \cite{Goldschmidt1926} for almost all non-cubic polymorphs; (2) When ranked by the periodicity of the elements, we observe repeating patterns (the microtrends) of the tilting angles.
 The observation indicates that, in certain classes of polymorphs, the atomic structures obtained through isovalent substitution of $A$-site (or $B$-site) cations are highly predictable, which gives rise to a periodic table of oxide perovskite polymorphs.
-The microtrends reflect the dependence of chemical substitution on the structure (or property) in a substitution series.
-Fig. \ref{fig:tilting_angles}e illustrates that the $A$-site substitution series, such as lanthanide metalates (LnBO$_3$), has a monotonic change in all tilting angles as the ionic radius decreases (the lanthanide contraction).
-The microtrends are similar in orthorhombic lanthanide titanates (LnTiO$_3$), manganites (LnMnO$_3$), and gallates (LnGaO$_3$).
-The structural changes also correlate with the changes in their experimental properties as previously reported \cite{Goodenough2004,Gschneidner2016}.
-In $B$-site substitution series (see Fig. \ref{fig:tilting_angles}f), a similar pattern emerges, albeit across a broader range of substituted cations.
+These microtrends reflect the dependence of chemical substitution on the structure (or property) in a substitution series.